elnappo/ansible-role-check-mk-agent/README.md

 ## Requirements
 * Python requests >= v2.5.0

-Only tested on Ubuntu 14.04, 16.04 and CentOS 7, should also run under Debian and RedHat (Solaris support is planed).
+Only tested on Ubuntu 14.04, 16.04 and CentOS 7, should also run under Debian and RedHat.

 ## Install
     $ ansible-galaxy install elnappoo.check-mk-agent